-Starting View Software Generates a Filtered Filtered view with the internal logic of dissolved instances displayed within hollow bounding boxes (transparent instances), and the hierarchy of the rest of the design unchanged.
+Starting View Filtered view with the internal logic of dissolved instances displayed within hollow bounding boxes (transparent instances), and the hierarchy of the rest of the design unchanged.
 If the transparent instance does not display internal logic, use one of the alternatives described in step 4 of Viewing Design Hierarchy and Context, on page 337.
 Use the Back button to return to the undissolved view.
-Unfiltered New, flattened view with the dissolved instances flat place (no nesting) to Boolean logic, and the hierarch rest of the design unchanged.
-Select Unflatten Scheme return to the top-level unflattened view.
-You cannot Back button to return to previous views because this view.
+Filtered Unfiltered New, flattened view with the dissolved instances flattened in place (no nesting) to Boolean logic, and the hierarchy of the rest of the design unchanged.
+Select Unflatten Schematic to return to the top-level unflattened view.
+You cannot use the Back button to return to previous views because this is a new view.